risk-first/website/introduction/De-Risking.md

  - Then, generalizing the lessons of the Development Process article, we examined the idea that [Meeting Reality](Meeting-Reality) frequently helps flush out [Hidden Risks](Glossary#hidden-risk) and improve your [Internal Model](Glossary#Internal-Model).

- - In [It's All Risk Management](All-Risk-Management) we took a leap of faith: could _everything_ we do just be risk management?
+ - In [Just Risk](Just-Risk) we took a leap of faith: could _everything_ we do just be risk management?
 And we looked at the RAID log and thought that maybe it could be.

  - Next, in [A Software Project Scenario](Software-Project-Scenario) we looked at how you could treat the project-as-a-whole as a risk management exercise, and treat the goals from one day to the next as activities to mitigate risk.